In Association with Amazon.com

 New Zealand writer of novels, short-stories, and children's books, a story teller with a distinct Maori voice.
 With Waiariki (1975) Patricia Grace became the first Maori woman to publish a collection of stories in English.
 Major themes in her work are the conflict between modern and traditional values, relationships in an extended family, and the implications of cultural colonization.
 Often Grace's stories are set in small communities and bring together Maori folklore and mythology and Christian myths.

-Patricia Grace's numerous awards include the Queen's Service Order in 1988, the 2001 Kiriyama Pacific Rim Book Prize for Fiction, the 2006 Prime Minister’s Awards for Literary Achievement in fiction, the Distinguished Companion of The New Zealand Order of Merit in 2007, and the Neustadt International Prize for Literature in 2008.
-In 1989 she was made an Honorary Doctor of Literature by Victoria University of Wellington.
+Patricia Grace's numerous awards include the Queen's Service Order in 1988, the 2001 Kiriyama Pacific Rim Book Prize for Fiction, the 2006 Prime Minister’s Awards for Literary Achievement in fiction, the Distinguished Companion of The New Zealand Order of Merit in 2007, the Neustadt International Prize for Literature in 2008.
+In 1989 she was made an Honorary Doctor of Literature by Victoria University of Wellington and in 2016 World Indigenous Nations University (WINU) awarded her an Honorary Doctorate.
 She also has been mentioned as a candidate for the Nobel Prize in literature.
-Patricia Grace lives in Plimmerton, a small coastal town community, the ancestral land of her extended family.
+Patricia Grace has lived for decades in Hongoeka Bay, the ancestral land of her extended family; everyone living there is either related to Grace or is married to a relative of her.
+Kerehi Waiariki Grace, whobecame a children's author, died in 2013.

 Selected works: